DarklightGames/io_scene_psk_psa/README.md

 ## Why are the mesh normals not accurate when importing a PSK extracted from [UE Viewer](https://www.gildor.org/en/projects/umodel)?
 If preserving the mesh normals of models is important for your workflow, it is *not recommended* to export PSK files from UE Viewer.
 This is because UE Viewer makes no attempt to reconstruct the original [smoothing groups](https://en.wikipedia.org/wiki/Smoothing_group).
 As a result, the normals of imported PSK files will be incorrect when imported into Blender and will need to be manually fixed.

-There is a [pull request](https://github.com/gildor2/UEViewer/pull/277) to add support for exporting explicit normals from UE Viewer in the future.
+There is a [pull request](https://github.com/gildor2/UEViewer/pull/277) to add support for exporting explicit normals from UE Viewer in the future, although UEViewer's maintainer has seemingly abandoned the project.